 Dedicated to helping combat veterans affected by war.

-- Adults who have had a concussion are three times more likely to commit suicide than the rest of the population.
-Most combat veterans have had a concussion.
-Studies show that trauma from exposure to suicide can contribute to PTSD and suicidal ideation.
+- Adults who have had a concussion are three times more likely to commit suicide than the rest of the population, most combat veterans have had at least one concussion.

-to help veterans identify, treat, and heal the “invisible wounds of war" using art and graphic communication, and to maintain veteran health using art, recreation and fellowship.
+The mission of Project Recoil is to help veterans identify, treat, and heal their own “invisible wounds of war", using art, recreation and fellowship.